rstudio/rstudio-docker-products/README.md

 Using the RStudio Server Pro Docker image requires to have a valid License.
 You can set the RSP license to use this in two ways:

-1. Setting the `LICENSE` environment variable to a valid license key
+1. Setting the `RSP_LICENSE` environment variable to a valid license key
-2. Setting the `LICENSE_SERVER` environment variable to a valid license server / port
+2. Setting the `RSP_LICENSE_SERVER` environment variable to a valid license server / port
 3. Mounting a `/etc/rstudio-server/license.lic` single file that contains a valid license for RStudio Server Pro

 #### Users